klydejemar/react-pomodoro-timer/README.md

-React Movie Explorer
+# React Movie Explorer

-Description: A dynamic React web application that allows users to search for films and instantly retrieve movie posters, release years, and plot summaries.
+**Description:** A dynamic React web application that allows users to search for films and instantly retrieve movie posters, release years, and plot summaries using a live database.

+**Tech Stack:**
-Tech Stack: > * React.js (Vite)
+- React.js (Vite)
+- CSS3 / Tailwind CSS

-    OMDb API (RESTful API integration)
+- OMDb API (RESTful API integration)

-What I Learned:
+**What I Learned:**

-    Mastered React useState to manage search inputs and handle incoming API data.
+- Mastered React `useState` and `useEffect` hooks to manage search inputs and handle incoming API data.

-    Implemented asynchronous JavaScript (async/await and fetch) to communicate with third-party APIs.
+- Implemented asynchronous JavaScript (`async/await` and `fetch`) to communicate efficiently with third-party APIs.

-    Handled edge cases and API error states to improve the user experience.
+- Handled edge cases, loading states, and API errors (e.g., movie not found) to ensure a smooth, professional user experience.

-How to Run Locally:
+**How to Run Locally:**

-    Clone the repository.
+1. Clone the repository.

-    Run npm install to download dependencies.
+2. Run `npm install` to download all necessary dependencies.
+3. (Optional) Add your OMDb API key if you are using an `.env` file.

-    Run npm run dev to start the local development server.
+4. Run `npm run dev` to start the local development server.
+5. Open the localhost link in your browser and start searching!